 - Someday School

-- Dragon Tales (one of the few shows to be co-produced by a major Hollywood studio- in this case Sony Pictures Television with Sesame Workshop)
+- Dragon Tales (one of the very first shows to premiere on PBS Kids; one of the few shows to be co-produced by a major Hollywood studio- in this case Sony Pictures Television with Sesame Workshop)

 - Between the Lions

 - Clifford the Big Red Dog (Clifford's Puppy Days spinoff began in 2003)